We're pushing back against 50+ years of hyper-inflating costs.

 Thankfully, the fixes already exist and are being adopted.

-We scale and simplify adoption of these proven solutions.
+We simplify grassroots replication of practical, proven solutions.

 Employers and employees are highly motivated to spend less and get more.

 The Health Rosetta Principles

 Healthcare is going through radical change.
 It’s been called a “Gutenberg moment” or “Copernican Moment”.
 Our frame of reference is moving individuals moving toward the center of control, and the change is welcome.
 Healthcare in its present state is a design failure in light of the money, smarts and compassion that we invest; it rewards the wrong activities.
 We pay for illness and treatment, and we get more illness and treatment.
 The Health Rosetta defines a blueprint for wise healthcare purchasing that is allowing health services to be purchased for 20-55% less than the status quo while improving benefits.

 New incentives and payment structures for providers, along with better access to information with new consumer technologies, are enabling the shift.
 Various pay-for-value incentives are driving us to look for ways to optimize health and prevent illness.
 These incentives will be enabled by the democratization of healthcare, where it benefits all to have access to the same information, much as the printing press enables a common understanding of the world, and a scientific revolution.
 Now, ubiquitous internet connectivity is creating pervasive intelligence, and with the opportunity to see systems as a whole.
 This new socio-technical environment will drive a new kind of health science with new opportunities for health innovation that brings together the formerly disparate notions of healthcare, genomics, economics, sociology, and nutrition and more.
 The health world is flattening while it is becoming more unified.